Story

 Issus, Turkey

-In spring 333 BC, Alexander crossed the Taurus into Cilicia.
+In spring 333 BCE, Alexander crossed the Taurus into Cilicia.
 After a long pause due to an illness, he marched on towards Syria.
 Though outmanoeuvered by Darius' significantly larger army, he marched back to Cilicia, where he defeated Darius at Issus.
 Darius fled the battle, causing his army to collapse, and left behind his wife, his two daughters, his mother Sisygambis, and a fabulous treasure.
 He offered a peace treaty that included the lands he had already lost, and a ransom of 10,000 talents for his family.
 Alexander replied that since he was now king of Asia, it was he alone who decided territorial divisions.

 Siege of Tyre